 HIST 2113 Minorities in American History

 This course surveys American history in relation to selected ethnic minority groups.
 Emphasis is placed on factors influencing the groups, their internal dynamics, and the interaction between the groups and other elements of society.
-Prerequisite: Exit or exemption from Learning Support Reading.

 HIST 2114 Georgia History